Macedonian Ruins

 If you obey my commandments, you will remain in my love… I have told you these things so that my joy may be in you, and your joy may be complete.”
 John 15:10-11 (NET)

-God has demonstrated, via Jesus’ sacrifice, an unwavering devotion to our well-being—our best in every way.
-Those who are wise and aware of this find obeying His instruction very rewarding.1
+Through Jesus’ sacrifice, God has demonstrated an unwavering devotion to our well-being—our best in every way.
+Those wise and aware of this find obeying His instruction very rewarding (Matthew 7:24).

 As our Creator, He understands and incorporates the limitations and impediments of our fallen nature in forming His directives.
-By this I mean His directives make us aware of the encumbrances of our fallen nature in the hope that we will seek His help to overcome them.
-Denying the existence of that fallen nature ensures we never escape its clutches nor will we ever experience the joy of life free of it—our lack of joy, happiness, and success will always be seen as the fault of others—blame.
+His directives make us aware of the encumbrances of our fallen nature in the hope that we will seek His help to overcome them.
+Denying the existence of that fallen nature ensures we never escape its clutches, nor will we ever experience the joy of life free of it—our lack of joy, happiness, and success will always be seen as the fault of others—blame.

 The Scorpion and the Frog